Spokane Medicaid Lawyer and Long Term Care Planning

 Our office can assist you in reviewing your assets and income and creating a long-term care plan that utilizes legal and ethical strategies to preserve your assets and get you qualified for Medicaid.

 If you find yourself or your aging parent in need of long-term care immediately, than your case would be considered a ‘crisis case’.
-This means there are certain strategies that cannot be used because the benefit will be needed sooner than the five year look back period.
-It is important to consult an attorney immediately, because there are still many strategies that can be implemented to qualify you for Medicaid without going broke.
+This means there are certain strategies that cannot be used because the benefit will be needed sooner than the five-year lookback period.
+It is important to consult an attorney immediately because there are still many strategies that can be implemented to qualify you for Medicaid without going broke.
 Even if you don’t have the five years to pre-plan, we can still help preserve some of your assets and qualify you for Medicaid.

-Our office can evaluate your situation and make the correct recommendations to get you qualified sooner rather than later, and guide you step by step through the whole process.
+Our office can evaluate your situation and make the correct recommendations to get you qualified sooner rather than later and guide you step by step through the whole process.

 Long term care planning is an extremely complex process that can be overwhelming.
 You want a team backing you up and helping with all of the strategies and planning.
-Our team will ensure that the correct planning is put in place so that you are qualified as soon as possible for the benefit programs.
+Our long term care planning attorneys will ensure that the correct planning is put in place so that you are qualified as soon as possible for the benefit programs.
 Typically time is of the essence and if you have an attorney you can expedite the process.
 Every month that there is a delay in qualifying for Medicaid or Aid and Attendance is potentially a lot of money out of your pocket.
 Medicaid rules can change every three months and the VA has made the Aid and Attendance process so complex that many applications are denied, and often denied without cause.

 - Plan for your parent’s future.